2008 Buffalo Bills season: NFL draft

-Buffalo found some impact players in the 2008 NFL Draft.
+Buffalo found some impact players in the 2008 NFL draft.
 Leodis McKelvin was named to the Sporting News All-NFL team in his rookie year; he became a dynamic kick- and punt-return specialist.
 Demetress Bell eventually won a starting job at offensive tackle in Buffalo, a position he held for four seasons.
-Stevie Johnson had a breakout year in 2010; he is the only receiver in Bills history to gain 1,000 receiving yards in consecutive seasons.
+Stevie Johnson had a breakout year in 2010; he became the first receiver in Bills history to gain 1,000 receiving yards in consecutive seasons.